nafest/directcmr/README.md

 ### (incomplete) List of open tasks
 - the document API must be extended, such that the origin can be passed to render()
 - it should be possible to provide an external canvas
-- name the output of skia_cmark based on the input file
 - extend GitHubs cmark extensions to get the alignment of the table rows
 - add missing node types
     -  CMARK_NODE_IMAGE         = CMARK_NODE_TYPE_INLINE | 0x000a,